 I am a recent Ph.D. graduate in Astrophysics from Clemson University, where I also received my Master's in Astrophysics.
 In 2010, I graduated from The Ohio State University with degrees in Astronomy, Physics, and Russian.
 I have been tutoring students in math, science, and standardized test subjects for the past five years, and I would love to help you succeed in whatever subject necessary.
 When I am not working, I like to participate in public outreach events in math and science.

-The Ohio State University - B.S., Astronomy, Physics, and Russian
+Undergraduate Degree: The Ohio State University - Bachelor of Science, Astronomy, Physics, and Russian

 10th Grade Math

 1st Grade Math

 2nd Grade Math

 5th Grade Math